 Why can’t we deal with them when or if they arise?
 The short answer is – you could, and many people do.
 But in doing so, you’re risking everything you’ve worked so hard to achieve.
-Locate any weaknesses now and you’ll know if your plan is robust enough to navigate any roadblocks, and how much (in financial terms) it will to cost you.
+Locate any weakness now you’ll know if your plan is robust enough to navigate any roadblocks, and how much (in financial terms) it will cost you.

 Say, for example, the share market takes a dive and you don’t want to sell shares.
 You try to sell a property – but that doesn’t work either, and renting isn’t viable.
 How long can you maintain your other repayments and commitments?
 Cashing out investments now means taking a big loss in capital and fees, only to have to purchase again once the market has recovered.
 The difference in real terms over a lifetime could swell over hundreds of thousands of dollars.

 Analysing this sort of risk is called sequencing – when the order and timing of your investments is unfavorable – and is often looked at in terms of the impact on wealth for retirement.
 In fact, sequencing risk is at its peak as you enter retirement, because your nest egg is built and any sudden drop could easily destroy your retirement plans.